kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

 X-GNOME-Autostart-enabled=true
 ```

+Also, after scaling the text, Universal Access menu icon on the top task bar would appear.
+In case you wanna get rid of it, install "Remove Accessibility" extension from Ubuntu Software Center.

 ## Turning Off Adaptive Brightness
 - Restart and hold down F2 or F12 to enter BIOS settings.
-Go to Video and turn off EcoPower.
+Go to Video and turn off EcoPower

 ## Touchpad Enhancements